forrest321/vrp/README.md

 or `vrp` on Windows.
 On *nix systems, copying to a location within the `$PATH` allows it to be called without the leading `./`, so just `vrp`.
 ## Installation
+If you just want an executable, go to [the releases page](https://github.com/forrest321/vrp/releases) and download the appropriate file for your system.

 If you have Go installed, you can install vrp directly via:
 ```shell
 go install github.com/forrest321/vrp